SumiSastri/dev-blogs/docs/aws-cdk/part3-workflow.md

 check local with deploy `cdk diff`

 ## CONFIGURE

+All dependencies can be installed with `npm` from the AWS V2 services.

 In the project `cd aws-cdk-demo-app`
 Configure AWS to sync local to AWS Cloud services `aws configure --profile your-profile-name`